SINTEF-9012/mediation-portal/net.modelbased.mediation.portal/src/site/markdown/getting_started.md

-# Mediation Framework #
+# Getting Started #

-This is a simple console test of the markdown plugin for doxia!
-Let's how far we can go using it and markdown, maybe we can do some nice documentation with it!

 Mediating between to models, (XML schemas so far) is a 3-step process:

-1. Publish the models that you want to mediate
+1. Publish the models that you want to mediate between
 2. Send a mediation request to the mediation portal
 3. (Optional) Evaluate the resulting mapping against an existing mapping